rostools/r-cubed-intermediate/README.md

 ## Instructional Design

-The workshop is designed primary for in-person instruction with a participatory live-coding approach.
-This involves an instructor typing and running code in [RStudio](https://www.rstudio.com/) in front of the class, while participants follow along using their own computers.
+The workshop is designed primary for in-person teaching with a participatory live-coding approach.
+This involves an teacher typing and running code in [RStudio](https://www.rstudio.com/) in front of the class, while participants follow along using their own computers.
 A variety of learning activities, like hands-on exercises, discussion